n0F4x/data-driven-game-engine/docs/Guidelines.md

 Terminating the program in case of an unsuccessful dynamic memory allocation is fine.
 (This is what noexcept functions do by default instead of throwing.)

+### Comments

+Make your code self-documenting!
+Mark each section as seen in the rest of the files.

 ### Other

 - Don't make class fields protected.
 Make a protected getter/setter instead.
 - Make a static helper function called `create` in case a normal constructor may fail.
   And mark the constructor private!
 - Use the Builder Pattern instead of complex constructors.
-The builder should be constructed by the class's `create` function, which takes no arguments in this case.
+  The builder should be constructed by the class's `create` function.